-Compensation to our executive officers generally consists of the following elements: base salary, annual incentive bonuses, annual grants of equity awards and generally the same health and welfare benefits package available to all of our employees.
+In addition, our executive officers generally receive the same health and welfare benefits package available to all of our employees.
 We believe this mix of cash and equity compensation and short and long-term compensation afforded to all of our executives is consistent with our compensation philosophy and furthers our overall compensation objectives by encouraging short and long-term performance and creating an effective management team which can lead our growth and expansion and maximize stockholder value.